edoliberty/vector-search-class-notes/README.md

 **The class contents below are tentative.**

-1. Introduction to Vector Search
+1. Introduction to Vector Search [Matthijs]
 	* Embeddings as an information bottleneck.
 Instead of learning end-to-end, use embeddings as an intermediate representation
 	* Advantages: scalability, instant updates, and explainability
 	* Typical volumes of data and scalability.
 Embeddings are the only way to manage / access large databases